carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 keypoints:
 - "Metagenome-Assembled Genomes (MAGs) sometimes are obtained from curated contigs grouped into bins."
 - "Use MAXBIN to assign the contigs to bins of different taxa."
-- "Use ChekM to evaluate the quality of each Metagenomics-Assembled Genome."
+- "Use CheckM to evaluate the quality of each Metagenomics-Assembled Genome."
 ---

 ## Metagenomic binning